 The left-hand lane is for normal driving.

-The middle and right-hand lanes are for overtaking only.
+The middle and right-hand lanes for overtaking should be used.

 If you’re not overtaking anyone, move back to the left-hand lane.
 This simple rule helps to reduce congestion, prevents ‘lane hogging’, and more importantly, keeps everyone safe.
 Also, remember to always use your indicators when changing lanes—it’s a way of letting other drivers know your intentions.